paazmaya/image-foldarizer/README.md

     Nanbudo-Kisahalli.2010-03-20_34.mp4
     Nanbudo-Kisahalli.2010-03-20_36.mp4
     Nanbudo-Kisahalli.2010-03-20_38.mp4
+  encode.log
 ```

 File names themselves are not touched and files that do not match `/_\d+$/` for their basename
 are not moved.

+In case the target directory already exists AND has any files in it, the given group will be ignored.
+**This might change in a future release.**

 ## Installation